Addressing Recycling Problems: A Reality Check and Action Plan

 So, without any further delay, it’s time to explore the recycling problems that are being faced before we go through ways to fix them.
 After all, our aim is to ensure that what we recycle actually gets recycled.

-7 Main Problems of the Recycling Industry
+The 7 Main Problems Plaguing the Recycling Industry

 1. Lack of education about recycling practices